 This button is usually on the dashboard on the passenger side, and you may see it if you open the passenger door or the glove box.

 You should never just reset the airbag light without repairing the problem.
-This can deploy the airbags or non-functioning if an accident occurs.
+This can deploy the airbags or prevent them from functioning if an accident occurs.
 Let a professional replace the airbag’s parts if you are not sure how to do it.
 Remember always to remove the battery connection when working with airbags.
 The airbag light will often go away by itself after repairing the problem, but not in all car models.

 After you have installed the new parts and are 100% sure that the parts are installed correctly, it’s time to reset the engine light.
-To do this – you need to use an OBD2 scanner, and it’s not possible in another way.
+To do this, you need to use an OBD2 scanner.
+There is no other way to reset.
 Reset the airbag light and make sure that it has disappeared from the dashboard.
 If it is still there, reread the codes and check for any trouble codes.

-If the airbag light seems to have gone away from your dashboard – restart your ignition and go for a test drive.
+If the airbag light seems to have gone away from your dashboard, restart your ignition and go for a test drive.
 If the airbag light is gone after a test drive, there is a big chance that the problem has been solved.
 If the problem comes back, reread the codes and continue the procedure.

 How to reset the airbag light without a scanner

 It is impossible in most car models to reset the airbag light without a scanner.
 This is for safety reasons, because you should always repair the fault after the airbag light has come on.
 Luckily, in many car models, the airbag light will also go away by itself if you have repaired the problem.